contagon/handbook/handbook/29-meetings-in-the-church.md

 ### 29.2.3 Fast and Testimony Meeting

-Usually on the first Sunday of each month, sacrament meeting is a fast and testimony meeting.
+Usually on the first Sunday of the month, sacrament meeting is a fast and testimony meeting.
 When general conference, stake conference, or New Year’s Day (see [20.6.11](20-activities.md#20611-new-years-eve-parties)) is on a Sunday, fast and testimony meeting may need to be on a different Sunday.

 Under the bishop’s direction, in this meeting children may be named and blessed and confirmations may be performed before the administration of the sacrament.